Field at sunset in Po Valley

 Challenges facing the region.

-The Lower Po Delta region struggles with a dual challenge as both its river and coastal areas confront persistent flooding and drought.
+Eastern Po Valley and Po Delta region struggles with a dual challenge as both its river and coastal areas confront persistent flooding and drought.
 The delicate natural reserve ecosystem is under constant threat from salt intrusion, storm surge, and coastal erosion.
 These threats not only contribute to biodiversity loss but also pose a risk to both natural and artificial infrastructures, jeopardising the delicate balance of the region.

 Water and field in the Lower Po Delta Region